tonocastillo/jira-backup-lambdas/README.md

 ### Introduction
-It seems "JIRA are not (officially) supporting the option of creating automatic backups for their cloud instance" We need to automate the Jira backup process and add some value by using existing AWS features to make it efficient and reliable.
+It seems "JIRA are not (officially) supporting the option of creating automatic backups for their cloud instance".
+We need to automate the Jira backup process and add some value by using existing AWS features to make it efficient and reliable.

-#### What we wanted?
+#### What we want?
-We wanted a complete solution that we could deploy in the current production AWS account using Cloudformation.
+We want a complete solution that we could deploy in the current production AWS account using Cloudformation.
 This solution involved the use of AWS features such as Lambda, SQS, Cloudwatch, IAM, Route53 and S3.
 We wanted a solution that we could deploy once, keep it free of manual intervention, monitored all the time and we wanted the logging to take care of itself with a 7 days retention period.